New Versions of Gradient Temporal Difference Learning: GTD3

 \section{GTD3}

-In this section, we will propose a different optimization formulation for the policy evaluation problem,~\cref{problem:2}.
-Based on this form, we will derive another version of GTD, called GTD3 in this paper. \begin{problem} Solve
+In this section, we propose a new optimization formulation for the policy evaluation problem,~\cref{problem:2}.
+Based on this form, we will derive another version of GTD, called GTD3 in this paper. \begin{problem} Solve for $\theta \in {\mathbb R}^q$ the optimization

 \end{problem}